mitchharpur/openshift-console-debugging/docs/debugging/README.md

 ## Sum of the parts

 In order to inspect the run time state of a program, it is helpful to be able to control the runtime execution of a program and observe its state at any point.
 This is where a debugger proves useful.
-However, there are three parts to this capability:
+There are three primary parts to this capability:
   - **Debuggee**
   The part being debugged. this could be an executable binary or a web script running in a browser.
   - **Debugger**